-Office hours: Thu 11:00-12:00 in the faculty room
+Office hours: Thu 11:00-12:00 in the faculty room (or in the class-

 Text: The official text for the course is the set of lecture notes written by László Fehér, a former instructor of this course.
 It is available online, or may be bought at the office.